vincent6767/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 1. Latency

-    1. The average response time taken to serve requests / minute by each pods
+    1. The average response time / minute by each pods

         * The KPI helps to understand how fast the service serve requests.

-    1. The average failed request time to serve requests / minute by each pods
+    1. The average failed request time / minute by each pods

         * The KPI helps to identify which requests are considered as slow error and fast error.
 Slow error is important to be tracked as slow error impacts the systems more than fast error.